BTNeandertha1/BTDiablo/README.md

 - Make wanderer do something?
 - Add more evil urns?

-# Patch Notes XXVI.2
+# Patch Notes XXVII
-- Radament's Hate Key Drop Table is the same as Summoner's Now
-- Great Marsh
-   - Removed Frogs and Hulks
+- After First Quest Kill, All Act Bosses Always Drop their Essence (only 1)
-   - Added Ghosts
+- Key Bosses
+   - The Smith ( Terror Key)
+   - Hephasto (Hate Key)
+   - Snapchip Shatter (Destruction Key)
+- Mercenaries can now use Rings + Amulets + Belts
+- Reduced Essence Prices at Akara

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?